lara-martin/interactive-fiction-class/homeworks/knowledge-base/comet.md

 * **getEffects**: query COMET to get relevant effects for a given event
 * **updateSchema**: update the story state to reflect these new pre-conditions & effects

-1. (3 pts) Explain how you made your schema. (i.e., Why did you decide to do the things you did?)
-(1 paragraph) You can test how your schema does on the "testing call". **Once your schema is finalized, uncomment out the 5 story blocks**, and then answer the following questions for each story:
+1. (3 pts) Explain how you made your schema. (e.g., Why did you decide to design it the way you did?
+What are your inputs and outputs?)
+(1 paragraph)
+You can test how your schema does on the "testing call". **Once your schema is finalized, uncomment out the 5 story blocks**, and then answer the following questions for each story:

 	2-6.
 (1 pt each) What went well when processing this story?
 What went poorly?
 (2-3 sentences)